d00379553/Utahtech-CS2450/journal.md

 Date: 3/06/2025 - Subject: Week 9
 This week we learn about ethics and the user experience.
 This was the last class before spring break.

+Date: 3/20/2025 - Subject: Week 10
+This is the first week back after spring break.
+We worked on our unit tests this week.

+Date: 3/27/2025 - Subject: Week 11
+This week we worked on the refactoring project.
+This helps up organize and clean up our code so it can be reusable in the future.